wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 ```

 ## Specify disk size
-Install vagrant plugin for managing disk size, if desired (the course suggests 100GB for each VM):
+Before calling `vagrant up`, you will need to install a vagrant plugin for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
 ```
 vagrant plugin install vagrant-disksize
 ```
-The [disk-extend script](vagrant/disk-extend.sh) is called by the `Vagrantfile` to resize the filesystems in each VM.
+The [disk-extend script](vagrant/disk-extend.sh) resizes the filesystems in each VM the first time `vagrant up` is run.

-## Vagrantfile
-Provisioning for the VM's is found in the [Vagrantfile](vagrant/Vagrantfile)
+# Make the first vagrant up call

 ```
 cd vagrant
 vagrant up
 ```

+## Check that each VM is correctly provisioned

-Check that swap is disabled in each VM (e.g. in node c1-cp1)([source][1]:
+Check that swap is disabled in each VM (e.g. in node c1-cp1)([source][1]):
 ```
 vagrant ssh c1-cp1
 sudo swapon --show